MelTobias/DATA3402-Final/README.md

 Random Forest performed best with the highest accuracy and strong generalization.
 The dataset was clean and well-balanced, which helped model performance.

-Interestingly, Random Forest achieved a perfect 100% accuracy — a result that initially seemed too good to be true.
+Interestingly, Random Forest achieved a perfect 100% accuracy, a result that initially seemed too good to be true.
 However, after verifying the train-test split, reviewing the preprocessing pipeline, and testing with a second model (K-Nearest Neighbors), it became clear that the result was genuine.
 The categorical features in this dataset, such as odor and gill color, are so distinctly tied to edibility that they make the classification problem unusually easy.

-This project shows that not every classification task is complex — some datasets are so clearly structured that even simple models can produce flawless results.
+This project shows that not every classification task is complex; some datasets are so clearly structured that even simple models can produce flawless results.
 In this case, Random Forest was not only effective but also elegantly sufficient to solve the problem.

 ### Future Work